philbertmukunzi/OmniSage/README.md

-# OmniSage: Discord LLM Chatbot
+# OmniSage: Multimodal Discord LLM Chatbot

 OmniSage is a versatile Discord bot that leverages Language Learning Models (LLMs) to generate intelligent responses, join voice channels, and provide text-to-speech functionality.
 It's designed to be your all-knowing companion in Discord servers.

 **🚀 Hobby Project Disclaimer 🛸**
 > Warning: This bot may occasionally produce wisdom beyond human comprehension or just utter nonsense.
-It's a hobby project built to learn and practice LLM integration in a fun way.
+It's a hobby project built to learn and practice LLM integration in a fun way .
 Expect the unexpected, embrace the chaos, and don't be surprised if you find some "optimized" spaghetti code.😉

 ## Table of Contents
 1. [Features](#features)